oesterei/GSEABasedPrograms/README.md

 ### GSEA-based Programs for NGS data
 #### This repository contains Python programs and example input file(s) from publicly available NGS datasets acquired from Gene Expression Omnibus to reproduce the Gene Set Enrichment Analysis (GSEA)-based approach for gene identification and verification presented in the Park & Harris papers (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8342995/ and https://www.cscjournals.org/library/manuscriptinfo.php?mc=IJBB-262).

-#### Now available!
+### Now available!
-#### GSEA1datasetGeneIDonly.py inputs one dataset containing clean and complete NGS data in tab-delimited .txt file format then performs the following:
+#### GSEA1datasetGeneIDonly.py inputs one dataset containing clean and complete NGS data in tab-delimited .txt file format
+#### GSEA2datasetsGeneID.py inputs two independent datasets containing clean and complete NGS data both in tab-delimited .txt file format

+#### Both GSEAGeneID programs perform the following:
-#### 1) Z-score normalization of data across all samples for each gene in the dataset - returns two z-scored datasets
+##### 1) Z-score normalization of data across all samples for each gene in the dataset - returns two z-scored datasets
-#### 2) Generation of gene signatures via T-score - returns two gene lists, one per dataset, with associated T-scores and p-values
+##### 2) Generation of gene signatures via T-score - returns two gene lists, one per dataset, with associated T-scores and p-values
-#### 3) Generation of query gene sets - returns a .txt file similar to a .gmt (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats) that contains 4 query sets representing the most over- and under-expressed genes from each gene signature (default is 500 genes per query set)
+##### 3) Generation of query gene sets - returns a .txt file similar to a .gmt (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats) that contains 4 query sets representing the most over- and under-expressed genes from each gene signature (default is 500 genes per query set)
-#### 4) GSEA between gene signatures and query gene sets - returns enrichment data (normalized scores, nominal p-values, plots) and leading-edge gene identification
+##### 4) GSEA between gene signatures and query gene sets - returns enrichment data (normalized scores, nominal p-values, plots) and leading-edge gene identification

-#### NOTE: This algorithm computes T-score per scipy.stats.ttest_ind (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html).
+#### NOTE: These algorithms compute T-score per scipy.stats.ttest_ind (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html).
 This algorithm does not adjust T-score values using a minimum value for σ of .2 * absolute(μ), where μ=0 is adjusted to μ=1, like performed in the GSEA desktop version (https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html).

 #### Required dependencies: numpy, pandas, scipy, and gseapy (https://gseapy.readthedocs.io/)

 #### Limitations of these programs include: